De La Salle College, Malvern: Jerome

 Brother Jerome Foley was born in Ireland on 9 August 1886 and is one of the original three brothers who commenced De La Salle College, Malvern, on 5 February 1912.
 He is the longest-serving Headmaster of the College from 1929–1946, which was followed by his appointment as Provincial of the De La Salle Brothers from 1929–1958.
 Brother Jerome died on 9 September 1975, and is buried in the Brothers Cemetery at Oakhill College in Sydney.
 Behind a somewhat gruff exterior, Brother Jerome concealed a sensitive heart.
 He had an uncanny knack for bringing badgering or cajoling them.
 He nurtured a whole group of young men remarkable for their academic achievements and for their loyalty to the church.

 Roland

 Nicholas Roland, born in Rheims on 2 December 1642, founded the congregation of the Holy Infant (Child) Jesus.
 As the spiritual Father of Saint John Baptist De La Salle, he approached him as his executor and begged him to secure the approval of the congregation of the Sister of the Infant Jesus, which he founded for the instruction and salvation of poor and abandoned children.
 He died on 27 April 1678.
 His feast day is 27 April.

-Solomon

-Nicholas Leclercq (Brother Solomon) was born at Boulogne-sur-Mer, France, on 15 November 1745.
-During the French Revolution he refused to take the oath to the Constitution and died a martyr on 2 September 1792 in the prison of Carmes (Carmelites), Paris.
-He was proclaimed as Blessed with his companion martyrs on 17 October 1926.
-His feast day is 2 September.

-Vincent

-St Vincent de Paul was born in the village of Pouy in Gascony, France, in about 1580, and was ordained as a priest in 1600.
-In 1617, he began to preach missions, and in 1625 he founded Congregation of the Mission – or Vincentians – who now administer to St Joseph's Parish in Malvern.
-St Vincent is the Patron saint of the St Vincent de Paul Society (Vinnies), founded in Paris in 1833 by the Blessed Frederic Ozanam.
-His feast day is 27 September.